 Differences between the expected experience based on the actuarial assumptions and the actual experience create changes in the actuarial accrued liability, actuarial value of assets, and the unfunded actuarial accrued liability from one year to the next.
 These changes create an actuarial gain if the experience is favorable and an actuarial loss if the experience is unfavorable.
-The Plan experienced a total net actuarial gain of \$5.4 million during the prior year.
-This net gain is about 1.7% of the Plan's prior year actuarial accrued liability.
-The net gain is a combination of two principal factors, demographic experience and investment performance under actuarial smoothing.
+The Plan experienced a total net actuarial gain of \$6.5 million during the prior year, primarily due to favorable demographic experience and the implementation of the EGWP plan into the retiree health insurance.
+This net gain is about 2.0% of the Plan's prior year actuarial accrued liability.
+The gains and losses are a combination of two principal factors, demographic experience and investment performance under actuarial smoothing.
 Below is a more detailed discussion.

 The demographic experience tracks actual changes in the Plan's population compared to the assumptions for decrements such as mortality, turnover, and retirement, as well as pay increases.
-The Plan experienced a demographic gain of \$4.1 million during the year ending December 31, 2015.
-This gain decreased the unfunded actuarial accrued liability by \$4.1 million and increased the funded ratio by 0.8%.
+The Plan experienced a demographic gain of \$4.9 million during the year ending December 31, 2016 with \$2.0 million of this due to Forest Preserves implementation of the EGWP plan for the retiree health insurance.
+This gain decreased the unfunded actuarial accrued liability by \$4.9 million and increased the funded ratio by 0.9%.

-There were 464 active members who were also reported active in the December 31, 2014 actuarial valuation.
-The total salary for this group increased by 2.2%, which was lower than the 4.4% increase we expected for the group.
+There were 482 active members who were also reported active in the December 31, 2015 actuarial valuation.
+The total salary for this group increased by 8.1%, which was higher than the 4.4% increase we expected for the group.